Django’s Selmer Guitar

-Archtops – The adoption of ‘f -holes’ instead of Round draws you back to a time when the Archtop Acoustic Guitar began to reign supreme.
+Archtops – The adoption of ‘f-holes‘ instead of Round draws you back to a time when the Archtop Acoustic Guitar began to reign supreme.
 The 1950’s Archtops introduced a higher level of playability for Jazz Guitarists.
 With more projection & volume in the low/mids than the more traditional Round-hole Archtop Acoustic Guitars, the dynamically rich tone of the Archtop made it a dream to play, and it really delivered when Amplified.
 Lloyd Loar of the Gibson Mandolin-Guitar Mfg Co introduced the Violin/Cello – inspired ‘f-hole‘ design now usually associated with Archtop Guitars, after designing a style of Mandolin of the same type.
-The typical Archtop Guitar has a large, deep, hollow body whose form is much like that of a Mandolin or Violin family instrument.
-Nowadays, most Archtops are equipped with magnetic pickups and are therefore both Acoustic and Electric.
-F-hole Archtop Guitars were immediately adopted upon their release by jazz musicians and have remained popular, usually with flat-wound strings.
+The typical Archtop Guitar has a large, deep, hollow body whose form is much like that of a Mandolin or Violin Family Instrument.
+Nowadays, most Archtops are equipped with magnetic pickups and are therefore both Acoustic & Electric. f-hole Archtop Guitars were immediately adopted upon their release by Jazz Musicians and have remained popular, usually with flat-wound strings.

 Auditorium – Poste Parisien -116b Avenue des Champs Elysées

 English language commercial radio programmes were beamed from continental stations like Radios Paris, Post Parisien, and especially Radio Normandy.
 Roy Plomley started on Radio Normandy in April 1936 and moving on at the end of that Year to the IBC’s Paris-based Station, Poste Parisien.
-Between mid-1937 and late 1939 he was involved in writing and production, travelling back and forth between these 2 IBC stations in France and the Company’s Offices and Studios in London, while also presenting the variety programme Radio Normandy Calling, recorded on location in Theatres at UK Seaside Resorts and regularly beating the BBC in audience ratings.
+Between mid-1937 & late 1939 he was involved in writing & production, travelling back & forth between these 2 IBC Stations in France and the Company’s Offices & Studios in London, while also presenting the Variety Programme Radio Normandy Calling, recorded on Location in Theatres at UK Seaside Resorts and regularly beating the BBC in Audience Ratings.